 Extensor tendinitis explained

 Extensor tendonitis or extensor tendinopathy as it is probably better known now amongst the medical profession affects the tendons which pull the foot upwards.
 These are the tibialis anterior, extensor hallucis longus, extensor hallucis brevis and extensor digitorum longus muscles.
-Tendonitis indicates and inflammation of the tendon whereas tendinopathy is a more general term which includes a degeneration of the tendon rather than acute inflammation.
+The term tendonitis implies inflammation of the tendon whereas tendinopathy is a more general term which includes a degeneration of the tendon rather than acute inflammation.

 Extensor tendonitis is usually caused by overuse.
-Badly fitting shoes or shoes that are laced far too tightly causing pressure on the top of the foot can cause inflammation of the tendons.
-A change in training methods, particularly running uphill including on a treadmill can also place more stress on the extensor tendons at the top of the foot.
+Badly fitting shoes or shoes that are laced too tightly causing pressure on the top of the foot can cause inflammation of the tendons.
+A change in training methods, particularly running uphill, particularly on a treadmill can also place more stress on the extensor tendons at the top of the foot.

 Running up hill means the foot has to be lifted slightly higher on each stride.
 Running down hill the muscles work eccentrically which again places stress on the extensor tendons as can running on ice or slippery surfaces.